TonyMane/JRBasin/blast.md

 So of the 9824 genome equivilants, ~70% have a nosZ gene.
 This would mean the liklihood of us encountering a cell harboring this gene is quite high, and that the potential for nitrous oxide consumption is well represented throughout the community.

 We probably have lots of metagenomes we would like to do this type of analysis on.
-You could go one metagenome at a time.
+You could go one metagenome at a time (sadly i've done this before).
 Or you run a for loop.
 Lets use some of the most recent 2024 JRW data in (TEMP_collab_directories/20250228_A_DNASeq_PE150) on tempest.
 If you change into this directory you should see n=14 'R1.fastq.gz' files.
 To run diamond-blastx on all these, you run the following:
 ```